IgorPerikov/mighty-watcher/README.md

 - open
 - was updated less than N days ago(configurable, see [how-to](#how-to-use))
 - labeled as `help wanted` or similar, all labels can be found [here](/src/main/kotlin/com/github/igorperikov/mightywatcher/service/EasyLabelsStorage.kt)
-- starred by account, which issued API access token
+- starred by account, which issued API access token, if you lack starred repositories, there are some advices [here](#lacking-starred-repositories)

 ## Prerequisites
 - Docker [installed][1]